The New Mastersounds: History

 On the record front, German label Légère Recordings released their compilation An Introduction to The New Mastersounds on CD and LP in May 2007, while Milan-based record label Record Kicks put together an album of NMS tunes remixed by a host of talented underground funk and beats producers.
 That album, The New Mastersounds – Re::Mixed was released on CD, LP, and iTunes on 15 October 2007.

 The NMS has issued eight albums since 2007.
-Their most recent, Renewable Energy, was recorded in New Orleans and Denver and released in 2018.
+Their most recent, Renewable Energy, was recorded in Ohio and Denver and released in 2018.
 The band continues to tour and perform.

 One Note Records

 Since 2003, The New Mastersounds have distributed their music via One Note Records.
 According to its website, One Note Records was set up by the New Mastersounds in 2003 and is named after the NMS dancefloor classic "One Note Brown".